 Supported two-way data synchronization topologies

-DTS supports two-way data synchronization between only two ApsaraDB for MongoDB instances (sharded cluster architecture).
+DTS supports two-way data synchronization only between two ApsaraDB for MongoDB sharded cluster instances.
 DTS does not support two-way data synchronization among multiple ApsaraDB for MongoDB instances.

 To ensure data consistency, make sure that data records with the same primary key, business primary key, or unique key are updated only on one of the synchronization nodes.
 If data records are updated on both nodes, DTS responds to conflicts based on the conflict resolution policy that you specify for the data synchronization task.